 Having said that, research into the treatment or management of borderline personality disorder has rendered promising results.
 But it’s extremely important to be correctly diagnosed before starting any treatment plan.

-The 10 personality disorders can be categorized into three clusters: Cluster A (eccentric or odd), cluster B (erratic or dramatic) and cluster C (fearful or anxious).
+The 10 personality disorders can be categorized into three clusters: Cluster A (eccentric or odd), Cluster B (erratic or dramatic) and Cluster C (fearful or anxious).
 Personality disorders in each cluster share certain similarities.
 For this reason, it can sometimes be tricky to distinguish between them and for therapists to pinpoint which one their patient has.

 Identifying the Disorder Informs the Treatment